Housing benefit overpayments

 If you remain entitled to housing benefit, we will deduct a standard amount from your weekly award.

-If you receive housing benefit from another local authority in England, Wales or Scotland, we can ask them to apply deductions to your award on our behalf.
+If you get housing benefit from another local authority in England, Wales, or Scotland, we can ask them to apply a deduction on our behalf.

-If you receive a benefit such as Universal Credit or Personal Independence Payments, we can ask the Department of Work and Pensions to apply a deduction on our behalf.
+If you get a benefit such as Universal Credit or Personal Independence Payments, we can ask the Department of Work and Pensions to apply a deduction on our behalf.

-If you no longer receive housing benefit from Bracknell Forest Council, we will send you an invoice.
+If you no longer get housing benefit from us, we will send you an invoice.
 Details of how to pay the invoice will be shown on the back.

-If you are working, we can ask your employer to apply a Direct Earnings Attachment.
-Please see our DEA information page for more information.
+If you are working, we can ask your employer to apply a Direct Earnings Attachment (DEA).

 Repayment amounts are advised on the invoice and there are a number of ways payments can be made: